JasonRaubenheimer/advent-of-code/2024/README.md

 https://adventofcode.com/2024

-The plan is to do it is C++ this year.
+The plan is to do it in C++ this year.

 Right now the solutions are definitely not optimal...